-a) Water vole (Arvicola amphibious) - as water voles are riparian specialists and occupy a different habitat from lynx, there is minimal scope for interaction.
-Further, lynx are not specialist rodent predators;
+- a) Water vole (Arvicola amphibious) as water voles are riparian specialists and occupy a different habitat from lynx, there is minimal scope for interaction.
+Further, lynx are not specialist rodent predators; - b) Otter (Lutra lutra) lynx and otters occupy very different habitats and there is very little chance of direct interaction.
+Lynx and otters coexist extensively throughout Europe; - Mountain hare (Lepus timidus) mountain hares are open habitat specialists and lynx, being ambush predators, require cover to hunt.
+Lynx are highly unlikely to hunt mountain hares on open moorland;

-- b) Otter (Lutra lutra) lynx and otters occupy very different habitats and there is very little chance of direct interaction.
-Lynx and otters coexist extensively throughout Europe; - c) Mountain hare (Lepus timidus) mountain hares are open habitat specialists and lynx, being ambush predators, require cover to hunt.
-Lynx are highly unlikely to hunt mountain hares on open moorland; and - d) Raptors lynx are highly unlikely to predate on either adults or nests of most raptors as these are largely inaccessible to lynx, with the exception of harriers and merlin (Falco columbarius) nesting in open marsh or heath areas.
+- d) Pine marten (Martes martes) lynx will share the same forest habitat as pine martens and may, in rare circumstances, kill pine martens.
+However, given that pine martens are extremely agile, aware of larger carnivores in their surroundings and highly arboreal, mortality through lynx attack will be a very rare event; - e) Capercaillie (Tetrao urogallus) in areas of coexistence lynx have been shown to have a beneficial effect on capercaillie numbers.
+Lynx themselves are not significant game bird predators.
+However they do predate on foxes, which are game bird predators; - f) Scottish wildcat (Felis silvestris silvestris) lynx and wildcats will share the same forest habitat, although wildcats utilise open areas more often than lynx.
+The diets of the two cats are very different with wildcats feeding primarily on small mammals and lynx being deer specialists.
+This clear niche differentiation ensures that there is unlikely to be any direct competition for resources, with both species coexisting extensively across Europe.
+Indeed, lynx may benefit wildcats through increased forest regeneration, which in turn will lead to a higher prey density for wildcats.
+In relation to predator-predator interactions more generally, studies have shown that, whilst foxes do tend to be predated by lynx, wildcats rarely form part of a lynx's diet; and - g) Raptors lynx are highly unlikely to predate on either adults or nests of most raptors as these are largely inaccessible to lynx, with the exception of harriers and merlin (Falco columbarius) nesting in open marsh or heath areas.
 Harriers are ground nesters but given that lynx are neither specialist bird predators nor frequenters of open habitats, the risk of losses due to lynx predation is very low.
 However, lynx can be beneficial to raptors, such as the common buzzard (Buteo buteo), goshawk (Accipiter gentilis) and golden eagle (Aquila chrysaetos), in providing supplemental protein in the form of carcasses particularly during harsh winters.